isomerpages/singapore-customs-cms/_registration-services/Registration Services/activate-update-terminate-customs-account.md

 The activation of Customs Account does not require the payment of any fees to Singapore Customs.

+Notification of the application outcome is within:

+	(i)	four working hours if supporting documents are not required; or

+	(ii)	three working days upon receipt of complete supporting documents.

 ## How to Activate a Customs Account

 **For Newly Registered Business Entities**